xpqz/dyalog-docs/windows-ui-guide/docs/user-commands.md

 <h1> User Commands</h1>

-Dyalog APL includes a mechanism to define *User Commands*.
+Dyalog includes a mechanism to define *User Commands*.

 User commands are developer tools, written in APL, which can be executed without having to explicitly copy code into your workspace and/or save it in every workspace in which you want to use it.